VueGWT/vue-gwt/docs-source/book/project-setup.md

 </pluginManagement>
 ```

+### IntelliJ IDEA
+By default IntelliJ doesn't support automatic annotation processing when the app is running.
+But don't worry, enabling it is easy!

+Go to `File -> Settings -> Build, Execution, Deployment -> Compiler` and enable “Make project automatically”

+Open the Action window :
+* Linux : `CTRL+SHIFT+A`
+* MacOS : `SHIFT+COMMAND+A`
+* Windows : `CTRL+ALT+SHIFT+/`

+Enter `Registry...` and enable `compiler.automake.allow.when.app.running`.

 ## ✅ Configure `JsInterop`

-Vue GWT relies heavily on `JsInterop`.
+Vue GWT relies heavily on GWT `JsInterop`.
-You must enable it in SuperDevMode and Maven.
+It is not enabled by default in GWT 2.8, so you must enable it in your SuperDevMode and Maven configurations.

 ### SuperDevMode
 For SuperDevMode, simply add this flag to your devMode parameters: